 It is never too soon and almost always better to have talked and made plans in advance.
 Talk with your parents and family.
 Having the right plan in place now can help make sure your loved one has the financial resources to cover the exorbitant costs while receiving the right quality of care.
 It will help them maintain their dignity and provide the flexibility to participate in making choices that impact their care.
 It’s important to consider care options while a person is healthy.
 That’s when the best rates and options are available and families are in much better emotional shape to discuss long term care-related planning.
 The simple truth is that during a crisis, situations can quickly escalate and cause tension or introduce issues that could have otherwise been avoided.

-In 2014, the direct costs of caring for those with Alzheimer's and other dementias to Americans will total an estimated $214 billion, including $150 billion in costs to Medicare and Medicaid.
+In 2015, the direct costs of caring for those with Alzheimer's and other dementias to Americans will total an estimated $214 billion, including $150 billion in costs to Medicare and Medicaid.
 Over 5 million Americans are living with Alzheimer's disease, including an estimated 200,000 under the age of 65.
 Every 67 seconds an American develops Alzheimer's.
 As past Co-Chair with my wife Laurie, together we understand the importance.to ending this disease.
-Join us and get involved today!!
-The 2014 Broward Walk To End Alzheimer's is Saturday, November 1st at Hollywood Beach Park North.
+Join us and get involved.
+The 2015 Broward Walk To End Alzheimer's is Saturday, October 24th at Hollywood North Beach Park.
 Please join our team by clicking the link.
 Thanks for making a difference!! http://act.alz.org/site/TR/Walk2014/FL-SoutheastFlorida?team_id=207530&pg=team&fr_id=5830